Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement

 The SAT/ASP solver having to deal with a more difficult problem is directly connected to an increase in runtime, as the results in Section \ref{sec:runtime-composition} indicated that the solving process overall makes up the largest fraction of the runtimes of both the SAT-based and ASP-based methods.

-\item Although all six measures considered in this paper lie on the same level of the polynomial hierarchy, they are not equally ``expressive'' \cite{Thimm:2016a}, i.\,e., the ranges of their possible values vary greatly.
-For instance, we could observe that across all five data sets, the sum-distance inconsistency measure lead to the highest number of timeouts wrt.\ both the ASP-based and SAT-based methods.
-This is no coincidence, as the search space of the sum-distance measure is always at least as large (and in practice usually much larger) than that of the contension, the hitting set, the max-distance, and the hit-distance inconsistency measure.
+\item Although all six measures considered in this paper lie on the same level of the polynomial hierarchy \cite{Thimm:2016a}, the ranges of their possible values vary greatly.
+A larger search space particularly influences the SAT-based approaches.
+This is reflected, e.g., in the fact that for the sum-distance measure, fewer instances could be solved by the SAT-based approach than for any of the other measures.